pivotal/docs-tap/install-gitops-eso.hbs.md

              key: dev/iterate-green/tanzu-sync/install-registry-dockerconfig
    ```
    where:
-   - `roleARN` is the IAM role that grants permission to Tanzu Sync to read secrets specific to Tanzu Sync.
+   - `role_arn` is the IAM role that grants permission to Tanzu Sync to read secrets specific to Tanzu Sync.
 This role was created in the [Grant Tanzu Sync and TAP installation read access to secret data](#grant-tanzu-sync-and-tap-installation-read-access-to-secret-data) step, above.
    - `ssh_private_key` is the AWS Secrets Manager secret name (aka "key") and JSON property that contains the private key portion of the SSH authentication to the git repository (created above).
    - `ssh_known_hosts` is the AWS Secrets Manager secret name (aka "key") and JSON property that contains the known host entries for the SSH authentication to the git repository (created above).
    - `install_registry_dockerconfig` contains the AWS Secrets Manager secret name that contains the Docker config authentication to the OCI registry hosting the Tanzu Application Platform images (created above).